Brown House, Munich

 The Brown House (Braunes Haus) was the name given to the Munich mansion located between the Karolinenplatz and Königsplatz, known before as the Palais Barlow, which was purchased in 1930 for the Nazis.
 They converted the structure into the headquarters of the National Socialist German Workers' Party (Nationalsozialistische Deutsche Arbeiterpartei; NSDAP).
 Its name comes from early Nazi Party uniforms, which were brown.
 Many leading Nazis, including Adolf Hitler, maintained offices there throughout the party's existence.
 It was destroyed by Allied bombing raids during World War II.

 History

-In 1920, the Nazis opened their first party headquarters at the Sternacker Bräu in Munich.
+In 1920, the Nazis opened their first party headquarters at the Sterneckerbräu in Munich.
 Between 1922 and the failed Beer Hall Putsch in November 1923, Adolf Hitler and the Nazis used a smaller structure at Corneliusstraße 12 for their meetings.
 For a time following the party's reorganization on 27 February 1925, they met at the Eher Verlag on Thierstraße 15, which eventually became the central NSDAP publishing house.
 Their last base of operations was at Schellingstraße 50 before they moved into the Brown House.